AnnaBrunicheOlsen/GenomicDiversityBirds/README.md

 # Runs-of-homozygosity-in-birds
-These scripts are developed for the Darwins finches and related tanagers project.
+These scripts are developed for a project investigating genomic diversity and inbreeding in birds.

 March 2019